tldr-pages/tldr/pages/common/git-alias.md

 `git alias`

-- Make a new alias for Git:
+- Create a new alias:

 `git {{alias}} "{{command}}"`